 - Winds carrying mosquitoes to new areas.

-While certain regions in the United States certainly have higher occurrence of heartworm, it has been documented in all 50 states and considered epidemic is 48 states.
+While certain regions in the United States certainly have a higher occurrence of heartworm, it has been documented in all 50 states and is considered an epidemic is 48 states.

 Prevention is truly the best way to ensure your dog is not a host to heartworm.
 But the word prevention is a bit misleading.
 What the drug does is kill off the larvae.
 It does not kill adult heartworms.
 Which is why it’s important to have your dog tested for heartworm before starting a prevention drug.
 Also, if you have skipped a few months of prevention you should have your dog retested.

 For dogs on year-round prevention, testing is recommended once a year.
 Prevention drugs do not stay in your dog’s bloodstream.
-It works by killing off any larvae that has been in the bloodstream before it reaches a more mature stage.
-Conventional veterinarians and the American Heartworm Society recommend giving the drug every 30 day on a year-round basis.
+It works by killing off any larvae that have been in the bloodstream before it reaches a more mature stage.
+Conventional veterinarians and the American Heartworm Society recommend giving the drug every 30-day on a year-round basis.
 Holistic vets may recommend giving a little less frequently.
 It’s important to talk to your vet and follow their recommendation.